Research Dossier / 02

 Deep Learning

-Method + Iterations
+Method + iterations

-Developed a multi-layer attention module combining channel attention and pixel attention to improve feature refinement.
+layer attention module combining channel attention and pixel attention to improve feature refinement.

-Implemented frame extraction pipelines for video-to-image dataset creation.
+4. Implemented frame extraction pipelines for video

-Built augmentation sets targeting smoke/noise/blur artifacts common in rescue operations.
+5. Built augmentation sets targeting smoke/noise/blur artifacts common in rescue operations.

-Achieved improved robustness in detecting partially occluded or irregularly posed victims.
+6. Achieved improved robustness in detecting partially occluded or irregularly posed victims.

 Visual Notes